DmitryFillo/openwrt-feed/README.rst

 Installed packages should now appear in menuconfig.

-*If you are building whole OpenWrt, note that you should disable this feed from adding it to the opkg.conf, because there is no pre-compiled packages for any platform.
+*If you are building whole OpenWrt, note that you should disable this feed from adding it to the distfeeds.conf, because there is no pre-compiled packages for any platform.
 Check Image Configuration -> Separate feed repositories and disable this feed.
-You can also disable it manually in the opkg.conf after installation.
-Otherwise you should create your own repository with this feed.*
+You can also disable it manually in the distfeeds.conf after installation.*